-Animal allergy or hypersensitivity
+4.5 Documentation of animal allergy or hypersensitivity

 Scenario: A physician sees a patient for the first time in clinic for routine outpatient care.
 The patient tells the physician that he has developed a rash and recurrent itching limited to the arms and face.
 The physician runs some blood tests and a series of skin tests which demonstrate an intense reaction to cat dander with high IgE antibody levels.
 The patient confirms that his wife has recently brought a cat into the home.
 The physician opens the allergy record and documents the allergic propensity to cat dander with symptoms of rash and itching, criticality and severity of low in the EHR allergy list.